radiantlogic-v8/documentation-new/documentation/cplds-guide/introduction.md

 At the sync interval (process schedule), the worker(s) connect to the backend(s) or read designated LDIF files and get all entries.
 The entries are sorted and compared against the current contents of the RadiantOne Universal Directory (HDAP) store.
 This operation is performed in memory without the need to generate LDIF files.
 The delta is determined and then the RadiantOne Universal Directory is updated to match the current image of the backend(s).
 The updates are issued to the RadiantOne Universal Directory store as standard LDAP operations meaning that the store continues to be accessible by clients during the sync cycles.
 A high-level architecture is shown below.

+>[!note]
->**Note – during the first sync cycle, each worker initializes their own RadiantOne Universal Directory container(s).**
+>During the first sync cycle, each worker initializes their own RadiantOne Universal Directory container(s).

 ![high-level architecture ](Media/Image1.1.jpg)